delebash/UnrealMapboxBridgePlugin/README.md

-# Unreal Mapbox Bridge Plugin
+# Unreal Map Bridge Plugin

 This project allows you to create an Unreal landscape from a real world location on a map.
-This project is not affiliated with Mapbox it is just something I wanted to do.
+This project is not affiliated with Mapbox or Maptiler it is just something I wanted to do.
 Cheers!